nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 A random TE will be automatically restarted after upgrading the protocol.
 A TE selection preference can be supplied by setting the `database.automaticProtocolUpgrade.tePreferenceQuery` option to a valid load balancer (LBQuery) query expression.

-For more information, check [Automatic Database Protocol Upgrade](https://doc.nuodb.com/nuodb/latest/deployment-models/kubernetes-environments/kubernetes-aware-admin.html#automatic-database-protocol-upgrade)
+For more information, refer to [Automatic Database Protocol Upgrade](https://doc.nuodb.com/nuodb/latest/deployment-models/kubernetes-environments/kubernetes-aware-admin.html#automatic-database-protocol-upgrade)

 ### Monitoring Upgrade